armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

      index.docker.io/armory/halyard-armory:{{ site.data.versions.halyard-armory-version }}
    ```

+   Omit any directories that do not apply to you.
+For example, if you do not use Azure, omit it.

-   _The above specifies that Halyard will run as your local user id; depending on how your Halyard daemon was initially run, and what user id owns the various Halyard directories, you may need to specify some other user.
+   _The above specifies that Halyard will run as your local user id.
+Depending on how your Halyard daemon was initially run and what user id owns the various Halyard directories, you may need to specify some other user.
 For example, if user `1000` owns the .hal directory, replace "`-u $(id -u)`" with "`-u 1000`"_

-1. Exec into the Halyard container
+3. Exec into the Halyard container

    ```
    docker exec -it armory-halyard bash
    ```

-1. Update the version of Spinnaker
+4. Update the version of Spinnaker

    ```bash
    hal config version edit --version $(hal version latest -q)
    ```

-   _This will use the latest version; If you want to use a different version, use `hal version list` to get a list of available versions, and then `hal config version edit --version X.X.X` to specify a specific version)_
+   This will use the latest stable version; If you want to use a different version, use `hal version list` to get a list of available versions.
+Then, run `hal config version edit --version X.X.X` to specify a version.

-1. Apply your changes
+5. Apply your changes

    ```bash
    hal deploy apply